 What happened to living one day at a time?
 We will be together for as long as we want without tying the noose of forever around our necks.
 That way, we can determine where forever ends for us.
-Recognizing that commitment is not sealed by uttering a forever is important.
+Recognising that commitment is not sealed by uttering a forever is important.
 After all, even people who swear to be together forever before people don’t always get there.

 Then what is the point of getting into a relationship if you want to be child-free?

 Unlike animals, human beings have the privilege of enjoying each other’s company without the end result being a child every time.
 We will do that.
 Drink a beer.
 Play chess or scrabble.
 Make love.
 Talk about the books we read and the movies we hate, the places we would like to go and the places we have been.
 Write beautiful poetry about pain, love, and life.
 Go to other people’s baby showers and weddings and be amazing aunties and uncles.
-We will get into relationships for a promise of friendship, companionship, love, and adventure.
+We will get into relationships for the promise of friendship, companionship, love, and adventure.

 What if you change your mind someday?

-In that case, I will go ahead have a child.
+In that case, I will go ahead and have a child.
 The biological clock might be ticking but science is working around it.